 If your school is looking to create an environment that promotes quality daily physical activity for all, the Eastern Ontario Health Unit can help you.
 Whether you're looking to develop a school physical activity policy, improve your DPA programming, start up an intramural sport program or improve the physical environment, your School Health Educator/Promoter is available for consultation.

-For more information, please contact your health promoter/educator.
+For more information, please contact your EOHU Public Health Educator.

 Canadian Physical Activity Guidelines For Children 5 to 11 Years

 Canadian Physical Activity Guidelines For Youth 12 to 17 Years